Welcome to today's edition of the Rush 24-7 podcast.

 Quick timeout, we'll come back and get started with all the rest of today's program after this.

-Rush Limbaugh, the cutting edge of societal evolution, America's real anchor man, a national treasure.
+And welcome back, Rush Limbaugh, the cutting edge of societal evolution, America's real anchor man, a national treasure.

-You know, we on this program love stories involving men and women.
+And, you know, we on this program love stories involving men and women.

-There's a news story out there.
+There's a new story out there.

-Uh it turns out that men talk just as much as women.
+But it turns out, according to scientists, psychologists, rather, it turns out that men talk just as much as women.

 Yeah, maybe guys talk more about cars and sports and the iPhone.

-Women talk about their feelings, but at the end of the day, each sex uses an average of sixteen thousand words a day, say researchers who studied the conversational habits of 396 men and women for six years.
+But at the end of the day, each sex uses an average of 16,000 words a day, say researchers who studied the conversational habits of 396 men and women for six years.

-I was a little surprised, he said, that there wasn't any gender influence because this stereotype of women talking more is such a powerful popular idea, but we were able to directly test the notion, and it's totally unfounded.
+Richard Slatcher, doctoral candidate, psychology, University of Texas, one of the authors of the study, I was a little surprised, he said, that there wasn't any gender influence because this stereotype of women talking more is such a powerful popular idea.

-The study, results of which were published today in Science, debunks an age-old assumption that women aren't just the fairer sex, they're the chattier one too.
+The study, results of which were published today in Science, debunks an age-old assumption that women aren't just the fairer sex, they're the chattier one, too.

 Tony Bennett sang about it in girl talk.